Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Step 5 - Set Streamlit Filters and Query Data

+#### Initial IoT Data Loaded: 1-Jan-2024 to 14-Jan-2024

-The initial data set contains two weeks of data loaded for 1-Jan-2024 to 14-Jan-2024.
+The initial data set **contains two weeks of data loaded for 1-Jan-2024 to 14-Jan-2024**.
 Let's query this using the Streamlit application.

 Open the **Streamlit Application**: